International Tiger Day - Tiger prowls through the woods

 Every year on July 29, the International Day of the Tiger is celebrated.
 To find out more about the world's largest wild cats and why they require our protection, read on.

-Why tigers need protection?
+Why do tigers need protection?

 Tigers are regularly poached for tourism